 A lot of people tend to think that the words ‘savings’ and ‘investments’ can only be attributed to certain amounts of money and that you have to have a lot of money, maybe over $100,000 before you can think of some serious investing.

-Thankfully, we live in a world where banks and other financial institutions have gone further than stocks and securities, and it is now possible to invest even $50,000 in some really profitable assets.
+Thankfully, we live in a world where banks and other financial institutions have gone further than stocks and securities, and it is now possible to invest $50,000 and a lot less in some really profitable assets.

 One main point to cover before we get into the investments themselves, you should always look to diversify your portfolio.
 Even if I were only making a $5,000 investment, I would make sure to not put more than 20% into any one area.

-If you are a bit too apprehensive about investing in stocks or mutual funds yourself, there are lots of online investment platforms that essentially put your money into self-pilot mode.
-Also called robo-advisors, platforms like Betterment are great because everything from investment selection to rebalancing and allocating assets is taken care of and at really reasonable costs.
+Also called robo-advisors, platforms like Betterment are great because everything from investment selection to re-balancing and allocating assets is taken care of and at really reasonable costs.

 Betterment allows you to take a quick questionnaire and determine how much risk you want to take.
 From there they do all the investing for you.